willthames/devops-singapore-2016/slides/sources/02-variables.md

   such files and scripts.
 * Ansible also sources host variables and group variables from `host_vars` and `group_vars` stored in the inventory directory
-* Inheritance works mostly as you'd expect - host variables override group variables, and the variables of child groups override their parent

 ---
+# Inventory inheritance
+* Inventory variables take precedence the closer they are to the host.
+* Host variables override group variables
+* Child group variables override their parents
+* This means you can set defaults in top level groups, and override them lower down (e.g. the default log level for an application might be WARN, but in development it should be DEBUG).

+---

-# `ansible-inventory-grapher`
+# ansible-inventory-grapher

-* Use ansible-inventory-grapher (`pip install ansible-inventory-grapher`) along with graphviz to see inventory hierarchys:
+* Use ansible-inventory-grapher (`pip install ansible-inventory-grapher`) along with graphviz to help visualize inventory hierarchies:

 ```
 ansible-inventory-grapher -q target | \